mol-evol/gcua/manual.md

     * *Display cumulative base composition:* Calculates and displays the average values for these composition metrics across all loaded genes.
     * *Export base composition to file:* Saves the detailed per-gene base composition data to a TSV file.
 * **5. Perform multivariate analysis:** Applies dimensionality reduction techniques to explore major trends in usage patterns across many genes and codons/amino acids simultaneously.
     * *Perform Correspondence Analysis (CA) on RSCU values:* The standard and often preferred method for codon usage.
 It positions genes and codons in a low-dimensional space based on their association, often revealing axes related to expression level, GC bias, or other factors.
+Note: Single-codon amino acids (e.g., Met and Trp in the standard genetic code) are automatically excluded as they provide no information about synonymous codon usage preference.
     * *Perform Principal Component Analysis (PCA) on RSCU values:* An alternative that focuses on variance.
 May be less intuitive for frequency data like RSCU compared to CA. Requires Z-score standardization.
     * *Perform CA on amino acid usage:* Explores trends in amino acid composition variation across genes.
     * *Perform PCA on amino acid usage:* Alternative for exploring AA composition variance.
+Note: Amino acid counts are automatically converted to frequencies (proportions) before PCA to avoid protein length effects dominating the analysis.
+For amino acid data, CLR (Centered Log-Ratio) transformation is now the default preprocessing method, as it properly handles the compositional nature of amino acid frequencies.
+Users can still choose standard frequency-based analysis or log transformation if desired.
     * *Visualize multivariate analysis results:* Generates an interactive scatter plot showing genes on the primary axes (e.g., Axis1 vs Axis2 for CA).
 Requires analysis to be run first.
     * *Export multivariate analysis results:* Saves key outputs: gene coordinates on the principal axes/components, the percentage of variance explained by each axis, and the codon/amino acid loadings (indicating their contribution to each axis).
 Saved as TSV files.
 * **6. Calculate ENC values:** Focuses on the Effective Number of Codons, a measure of how far codon usage deviates from equal usage of synonymous codons.